 The art and art education faculty of Teachers College have collaborated with counterparts at the Central Academy of Fine Arts (CAFA) Beijing, PRC, on the development of an Art Education Master's Program for Chinese students.
 As part of this collaboration, there have been ongoing faculty exchanges.
 In addition, CAFA students have shown their work in the Macy Art Gallery, and several have now completed doctoral study in our Program.
 Before COVID-19, Teachers College students have also taken summer courses at CAFA.

 Working with artists from the South Miami Arts Center, a group of Teachers College doctoral students and faculty explored the creation of a community/performance work that centered on the theme of The Kitchen.
 The project engaged local restaurant workers, families, and children in a weeklong site-specific and participatory event.
 This project was documented in all its phases and used for research and pedagogical purposes.
 Following this collaboration, team members worked at multiple sites in Miami and New York City to engage community members in making works that explore memories of place.

 The Comic Book project is a world-renowned literacy initiative that engages young people in writing, designing, and publishing original comic books leading to academic reinforcement, social awareness and character development.
 The program was founded in 2001 at Teachers College by Dr. Michael Bitz, who maintained contact with the Art and Art Education Program through lectures and workshops on his work.

 The Macy Art Gallery is one of the last spaces at Teachers College still in its original use.
-The Gallery presents a wide range of exhibitions by national and international artists, graduate students, faculty members and alumni, as well as the finest examples of artworks by children of all ages.
+The Gallery presents a wide range of exhibitions by national and international artists, graduate students, faculty members and alumni, as well as examples of artworks by children of all ages.
 The year-round exhibition schedule reflects the commitment of Teachers College to cultural diversity in education and the visual arts.